fedor-rusak/simpleNodeProject/README.md

 Some interesting stuff.

+### Event delegation

+When you want to trigger one logic on multiple elements with same parent node.

 ### Table manupulation

 This is an example of dynamic creating and deleting of HTML tables.
 Client-side only.